jpe17/JiraRiskRanger/README.md

 ## Contributing

 Contributions to this project are welcome.
 Please feel free to fork the project, make your changes, and submit a pull request.

-## License

-[Include information about your project's license here.
-If you don't have a license yet, consider adding one.
-Open source licenses help others understand what they can and can't do with your code.]